 Another study published in 2011 reported that, over the last three decades, asbestos companies who were forced to file bankruptcy set up a total of 56 trust funds for future victims.

-Asbestos & Mesothelioma Trust Funds
+Asbestos Trust Funds

 When faced with an onslaught of lawsuits brought by victims seeking compensation for the pain and suffering they endured, dozens of asbestos companies were left with little choice but to file for Chapter 11 bankruptcy.

-How Do Victims File Mesothelioma Claims?
+How Do Victims File Asbestos Claims?

 Bankruptcy court: Sometimes, a company may be in the process of filing bankruptcy due to asbestos claims.
 In these instances, a victim would file their claim in bankruptcy court.